rmurphey/mulberry/README.md

 # Running the tests

-To run the tests, do the following from the root of the repository:
+To run the tests, simply run `rake` from the root of the repository.
+You can also run individual suites:

-    rake spec           # run the ruby tests rake evergreen:run  # run the javascript tests rake jshint         # run jshint on the js code and js tests
+    rake spec             # run the ruby tests rake evergreen:run    # run the javascript tests rake evergreen:serve  # serve the javascript tests for manual testing rake jshint           # run jshint on the js code and js tests

-You can repeatedly run a single Jasmine test; run `rake evergreen:serve` to start up the Evergreen server and open a browser window with the tests.
-You can click on a spec and run it repeatedly by reloading the page.

 ## Installing chromedriver